On the Complexity of Finding Second-Best Abductive Explanations: Introduction

-In this article, we assume that a set of solutions to a given abduction problems are given, and the task is to find another one.
+The difference is that the solution to be found has to be different from the previous ones.
 Whenever an ordering of likeliness of explanations is given, these solutions are assumed to be among the best ones, and the task is to find another best explanation.
 The meaning of ``another best'' in this definition may take two meaning: in the first one, we exclude the given solutions and search for a best one among the remaining ones; in the second, we search for another best solution of the original (unrestricted) problem.
-A third class of problems is generated by the assumption that the search for the known solutions have produced some additional data that can be used while looking for another one.
-The complexity under such assumption can be established using compilability classes~\cite{cado-etal-02} and monotonic reductions~\cite{libe-01-jacm}.
+A third question arises from the assumption that the search for the known solutions has produced some additional data that can be used while looking for another one.
+The complexity under such an assumption can be established using compilability classes~\cite{cado-etal-02} and monotonic reductions~\cite{libe-01-jacm}.
+These classification frameworks concern decision problems, which have yes/no solutions.
+The specific problems considered in this article are: check if a set of hypothesis is a solution, and check if a specific hypothesis is in some solution.